rstudio/rstudio-docker-products/r-session-complete/README.md

 # What are the r-session-complete images?

-Images for R and Python sessions and jobs to be used RStudio Workbench, Launcher, and Kubernetes.
+Images for R and Python sessions and jobs to be used Posit Workbench, Launcher, and Kubernetes.

 # Notice for support